kirandevappa/kiran-resume/index.md

 - Spearheaded the development of Driver Evaluation, a flagship service aiding global markets to enhance driver performance, vehicle efficiency, and sustainability.
 - Managed the product backlog and defined the roadmap, aligning with organizational goals and customer feedback.
 - Conducted stakeholder workshops to gather and refine requirements, ensuring alignment across global markets.
-- Collaborated with cross-functional teams, including technical developers and external partners, to ensure seamless product delivery.
+- Collaborated with cross-functional teams, including technical developers, UI/UX developers, Journey Leads and external partners,  to ensure seamless product delivery.

 ---